 While Deus Ex is a great game, the level of narm present throughout it is truly awe-inspiring.
 The accented voices are usually deliveredpoorly, and J.C.
 Denton's lack of emotion in his voice leads to some rather awkward dialog exchanges at times...

 J.C.'s lack of emotion makes many of his lines arguably cooler.
 "A bomb's a bad choice for close-range combat."
 That, and the voice acting wasn't So Bad, It's Good - just bad.

-Who can forget the moment in the abandoned building near the Paris catacombs?
+The moment in the abandoned building near the Paris catacombs.
 You get dropped off by your pilot on top of a dark, foreboding structure.
 You make your way down through the levels, passing dilapidated and crumbling walls, only to find a woman hanging out in a pseudo-apartment verbally berating herself for letting two of her cats die (and she speaks to you in a hilariously over-the-top French accent).
 If you go down to the basement and kill the greasels that were bothering her cats and go back to her, she suddenly goes crazy:

 Green greasy greasels!!!
 Oh...(later on)...HOORAH!
 MY KITTIES!!!

 JC's line delivery if Sandra Renton's father dies during the confrontation with Jojo Fine at the 'Ton Hotel:

 JC Denton: What a shame...I wish there was something more I could say.
 What a rotten way to die.

 This video consists of various lines of the game's dialogue mixed up and spliced together.